If would like obligation-free legal advice please complete the contact form.

 A solicitor who reviews your case will need to look at your Hospital Records to assess whether the hospital breached its duty of care to you, and whether this has caused you damage.
 This documentation will usually contain the Record of your Attendance at the Accident and Emergency Department as well as any In-patient Records, Operation Records, Nursing Records, and Correspondence, X-rays and CT or MRI scans and other investigative test results.

-If you believe you have received negligent treatment you should seek legal advice from an appropriately qualified solicitor as soon as possible as there are restrictions such as time limits in making legal claims.
+If you believe you have suffered from Accident and Emergency negligence you should seek legal advice from an appropriately qualified solicitor as soon as possible as there are restrictions such as time limits in making legal claims.
+We have experienced lawyers who can review your emergency medicine treatment case and advise you if your injuries are the result of incompetence.

 FOR OBLIGATION-FREE LEGAL ADVICE PLEASE COMPLETE THE CONTACT FORM